-The following table presents certain information regarding the beneficial ownership of our LP Units as of March 29, 2018, by (a) each beneficial owner of 5% or more of our outstanding LP Units known to us, (b) each director of the General Partner, (c) each "named executive officer" of the General Partner and (d) all directors and executive officers of the General Partner as a group.
+The following table presents certain information regarding the beneficial ownership of our LP Units as of March 25, 2020, by: (a) each person known to us to own beneficially 5% or more of our outstanding LP Units, (b) each director of the General Partner, (c) each "named executive officer" of the General Partner and (d) all directors and executive officers of the General Partner as a group.

-The percentage of beneficial ownership for the table is based on 26,164,143 LP Units outstanding as of March 29, 2018.
-To our knowledge, except under community property laws or as otherwise noted, the persons and entities named in the table have sole voting and sole investment power over their LP Units.
+The percentage of beneficial ownership for the table is based on 25,013,274 LP Units outstanding as of March 19, 2020.
+To our knowledge, except under community property laws where applicable or as otherwise noted by footnote, the persons and entities named in the table below have sole voting and sole investment power over the LP Units shown as beneficially owned by them.
 Unless otherwise indicated in the footnotes to the table below, each beneficial owner listed below maintains a mailing address of c/o Steel Partners Holdings L.P., 590 Madison Avenue, 32nd Floor, New York, New York 10022.